エジプト

 7:00

-• Private Vehicle Transfer Depart the hotel early in the morning and drive about 3 hours to Alexandria, the Mediterranean coastal city.
+• Private Vehicle Transfer Depart the hotel early and drive about 3 hours to Alexandria, the Mediterranean coastal city.
 [English Guide]

 • Egypt - Alexandria